Design of a Mechanical Analog Autocorrelator to Demonstrate Properties of Pseudonoise (PN) Sequences

 To illustrate the autocorrelation properties of the PN sequence, I've designed a mechanical autocorrelator.

 The device is made of two plastic disks which rotate on a common axis.
-Each disk has equation119. magnets equally spaced along its rim.
+Each disk has $2^m-1$ magnets equally spaced along its rim.
 A ratchet and pawl mechanism contrains the magnets to hold positions in which they line up facing each other when the disks are rotated.
 When rotated, the disks attract each other in all positions (autocorrelation minima) except one --- in that position (autocorrelation maximum), they repel very strongly.

 The figure shows a mechanical autocorrelator based on the binary PN sequence of our examples of length 15.